raghav-rama/coin-prices-rust/README.md

 # coin-prices-rust
-CLI app to display coin prices of some popular coins
+CLI app written in Rust🦀 to display prices of some popular coins

 # directions
 - clone repo and use `cargo run`